Rio Chama Wild and Scenic River

 On the Rio Chama Wilderness section, because of release schedules, the term 'Weekend' is used for Friday and Saturday launches.
 Sunday through Thursday launches are termed 'Weekday'.
 Water is released from El Vado Reservoir between 10:00 am and Noon on Friday and reduced between 10:00 am and Noon on Sunday.
 The water takes about 12 hours to either reach, or recede at, Chavez Canyon access site.

 Downstream from the Chavez Canyon access, nine miles of additional class II-III rapids flows along Forest Road 151 to Big Eddy access.
 This ‘Day’ section is popular for day trips and has car camping opportunities.
-A permit is not required between the Chavez and Big Eddy boat ramps.
+No permit required between the Chavez and Big Eddy boat ramps.

-All launches between April 15 and September 15 must be permitted.
-Permits are only available through Recreation.gov, and are not transferrable.
+All launches between April 15 and September 15 require permits available only from Recreation.gov (non-transferrable and no alternates).

-Maximum group size is 16 including dogs - 2 dog maximum.
+Maximum group size is 16 - dogs included with a 2 dogs maximum.

 Permit holder must be 18 years old.